Character development is a key factor of any writing project, and that includes challenging the characters with struggle.

-One of the concepts I thought was interesting to explore in the novel was the idea of the safe harbor both literally, in the case of Ilwaco, and figuratively with the protagonist’s soul mate.
+One of the concepts I thought was interesting to explore in the character development within the novel was the idea of the safe harbor both literally, in the case of Ilwaco, and figuratively with the protagonist’s soul mate.
 When the protagonist first returns to Ilwaco after many years in New York City, she first views this safe harbor as anything but, and her goal is focused on returning to New York as quickly as possible.

 As the novel progresses and her safe harbor hometown is threatened by an unexpected force, she starts to realize the value of home and belonging.
 Of course, those lessons are learned not from quiet observation of her daily life, but by enduring several tests of strength.

 I hope that wherever you are, that you’ve found a safe harbor, but that you also don’t let it stifle your development.